iSchluff/aredux/README.md

   return new Promise(resolve => setTimeout(resolve, duration));
 };

-export async function *addRails(count, interval) {
+// The action function can continue emitting actions as long as it wants export async function *addRails(count, interval) {
   for (let i = 0; i < count; i++) {
     await wait(interval);